Aidan-Flanigan/ScammerUniversityFinals/README.md

 - Llama: meta-llama/Meta-Llama-3.1-70B-Instruct
 - Qwen: Qwen/Qwen3-Next-80B-A3B-Instruct

+To facilitate efficient and scalable data gathering, all model interactions were automated using API scraping via DeepInfra and the providers' direct APIs.
 We repeated each question 50 times to ensure robustness and assess the reliability of the LLMs.
 A temperature setting of 1.0 was used to capture the variance in model responses.

-For each question, responses were collected in a binary format: “yes” was coded as 1, “no” as 0, and “error/neutral” as -1, thereby constructing baseline datasets for each model and language.
+For each question, responses were collected in a binary format: “yes” was coded as 1, “no” as 0, and “error/no response” as -1, thereby constructing baseline datasets for each model and language.

 ### _1-1.
 Politics_